ahawkins/hawkins.io/blog/_posts/2015-05-18-the-ruby-community-the-next-version.md

 These changes will slowly chip away at many of the issues plaguing us today.
 We will emerge stronger, better, and more informed community.
-I am convinced that adopting this way can be build the next version our community.
+I am convinced that adopting this way can build the next version our community.
 It transformed my development habits and I have witnessed independent transformations in others.
 We must use these points to reorientate ourselves: